bigsky-033/nvim-config/README.md

 - **Fast**: Quick startup and responsive editing
 - **Portable**: Easy to move between machines
 - **Maintainable**: Clear structure, well-commented

-## Contributing

-Feel free to fork and customize!
-This is meant to be a starting point for your own configuration.

 ## Resources